notsambeck/pandabase/README.md

 [![Coverage Status](https://coveralls.io/repos/github/notsambeck/pandabase/badge.svg?branch=master)](https://coveralls.io/github/notsambeck/pandabase?branch=master)

 pandabase links pandas DataFrames to SQL databases, supporting read, append, upsert, and basic database management operations.
+**If your project doesn't need a full-on ORM, it might need pandabase.**

 By default, pandabase uses DataFrame.index as the primary key.
-Using an explicit primary key makes rational database schemas the obvious choice, and makes it easy to maintain clean data even when it must be updated frequently.
+Using an explicit primary key makes better database schemas the obvious choice, and makes it easy to maintain clean data even when data is updated frequently.

-Designed specifically for time-series datasets that need to be stored to disk permanently, but are updated over time and used primarily in-memory for computation.
-All supported types are nullable, ideal for ML applications.
+Designed for machine learning applications, especially time-series datasets that are updated over time and used in-memory for computation.

 Tested under:
 * Python >= 3.6